manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 | protection_type    | No       |

 This field is not mandatory, but some datasets include a type attribute that describes the nature of the protection.
-When legal Act and section details are missing, this field can help infer the legislative basis for protection.
+When legal act and section details are missing, this field can help infer the legislative basis for protection.

 Using this field alone is not the preferred method, as it can introduce